Pythoneers-Catolica/Python-Workshops/README.md

 Welcome to the **Pythoneers Club of Católica Lisbon** Python Workshop!
 This repository contains the **Jupyter Notebooks** for all workshop sessions.
 It is designed for both **self-study** and as a companion to live lectures.

-> Open to everyone — while hosted by the Pythoneers Club, this workshop welcomes students and professionals from all backgrounds.
+> Open to everyone — while hosted by the Pythoneers Club, this workshop welcomes all students.

 ---